RAF Kasfareet

 RAF Kasfareet (LG-212) which is formerly known as RAF Geneifa is a former Royal Air Force station located in Ismailia Governorate, Egypt.
+The station opened in 1940 as a logistics, maintenance and transit hub supporting the Mediterranean and Middle East theatre of World War II.
+It was transferred to the Egyptian government in 1955, with its maintenance components remaining unused.

 History

 In 1940, the airfield was constructed, and the 107 Maintenance Unit and 21 Personnel Transit Center was based here during the Second World War.
 107 MU operated a maintenance, three hangars, and a repair and flight test center in the airfield.
 RAF Kasfareet would commonly experience sandstorms.
 There was also a Royal Canadian Air Force presence here.
+In June 1943, the No. 1 (Middle East) Aircrew Reception Centre was formed at RAF Kasfareet, which managed and redistributed newly arrived or recruited RAF aircrew from the station.
+RAF Kasfareet operated as a transit camp for ferrying aircraft, which also treated wounded personnel brought back from active combat.
+Personnel within the RAF Middle East Pool at Kasfareet were entrained from Port Tewfik.

+In 1946, seven surplus Short Stirlings were scrapped under the 107 MU at Kasfareet, three of which arrived from Cairo West.
+The aircraft would first be defueled, then the props and engine were dismantled and removed.
+The decommissioning process took place within the hangars as thievery for unused aircraft parts was common.

+Post-war

 Around 1955, the RAF transferred the airfield alongside RAF Shallufa to the Egyptian Air Force.
 Runways 04/22, 14/32, and 09/27 was closed shortly afterwards.

 The former RAF maintenance, repair, and flight test center was not utilized by the Egyptian Air Force after the transfer.
+During the 1956 Suez Crisis, Kasfareet was targeted and bombed by Anglo-French forces.
+These operations were further supported by the Israeli Air Force (IAF), when Israel formed a secret agreement with the two countries.
+On 30 October 1956, 116 Squadron of the IAF attacked Kasfareet Airfield as its secondary target with six Mystère IVs, each armed with rocket pods.

 Located north of the airfield is the Kasfareet Air Force Training Center, which serves as a base for training pilots and personnel in all fields of military aviation.
 The center provides courses that cover aeronautical sciences, flight tactics, and aircraft maintenance.
 The facility has high attendance of trainees and participants from various military units, and has a generally positive reputation.